nmattia/nmattia.com/posts/2018-04-30-tasty-test-names.md

 # Automatically generated directories for individual tasty tests

-This shows you how to easily create directories based on the test name using the Haskell test framework tasty and how to generally access the test names inside your [tasty][tasty] tests themselves.
+This is a ~~hack~~ _practical trick_ for creating directories based on test names using the Haskell test framework [tasty][tasty], as well as accessing the test names inside your [tasty][tasty] tests themselves.

 _You can find the full code on [GitHub][gist]_

-Last week I worked on a test suite that was printing a lot of logs to stdout.
+Last week I worked on a test suite that printed a lot of logs to stdout.
 This didn't play well with [tasty][tasty] as the test results were interleaved with whatever was printed out on stdout.
 I decided to redirect the logs to files but I wanted those logs to be easily retrievable in case of a test failure.
 The easiest way to do so was to create a directory for each test, based on the test's name.

 The [tasty][tasty] framework unfortunately does not allow you to read the [`TestTree`][test-tree] structure, thereby making it impossible to know the